Overview

 Introduction

-- The keys of this map are IDs of objects in a Lakehouse
+- The keys of this map are IDs of objects in a lakehouse

 - The values of this map are location pointers to the Object Definitions